 - resume and statement of purpose

-- letters of recommendation — two letters required
+- letters of recommendation — three letters required

 - official transcripts

 - test scores — GRE* and TOEFL/IELTS (if applicable)

 *GRE may be waived for some applicants to the Potsdam based MS. GRE is not required for applicants to the Capital Region Campus based MS.

 Supplemental information may be submitted if desired; this could include any other information that may help us evaluate your application.

 If you are interested in learning more, have questions or are ready to apply, contact.